 the rules of an infinite game [...] are like the grammar of a living language, where those of a finite game are like the rules of debate.
 In the former case we observe rules as a way of continuing discourse with each other; in the latter we observe rules as a way of bringing the speech of another person to an end.

 This idea of continued discourse, or play, can be found underneath everything we do at Kernel.
 We do not spurn rules or convention; we just contextualise them appropriately.
 Rules are not followed as a means of gaining control or power, and we do not care whose turn it is next.
-Rules exist in order to continue playing increasingly principled games with one another, always in the light of the common knowledge that any rule, any boundary, is just a convention, inviting ever more creative, dramatic kinds of play.
+Rules exist in order to continue playing increasingly principled games with one another, always in the light of the shared understanding that any rule, any boundary, is just a convention, inviting ever more creative, dramatic kinds of play.

 Inasmuch as a finite game is intended for conclusion, inasmuch as its roles are scripted and performed for an audience, we shall refer to finite play as theatrical.
 Although script and plot do not seem to be written in advance, we are always able to look back at the path followed to victory and say of the winners that they certainly knew how to act and what to say.
 Inasmuch as infinite players avoid any outcome whatsoever, keeping the future open, making all scripts useless, we shall refer to infinite play as dramatic.